Meg Otanwa

 Meg Otanwa (born 14 February) is a Nigerian actress and former banker.
-She had her Nollywood debut in 2011 in the film, I'll Take My Chances and had featured in films such as October 1 (2018), Ojuju (2014), Kpians: The Feast of Souls (2014) and many others.
+She made her Nollywood debut in 2011 in the film, I'll Take My Chances and has featured in films such as October 1 (2018), Ojuju (2014), Kpians: The Feast of Souls (2014) and many others.
 She was the November 2006 cover star of Zen magazine.

 Life and education

 Otanwa hails from the Idoma speaking area of Benue State, Nigeria, growing up partly in Lagos.
 She comes from a polyglot family and speaks about five languages including English, Yoruba, French, Hausa, her mother tongue Idoma and some Spanish.
 She is a graduate of Ahmadu Bello University, Zaria where she obtained a bachelor's degree in English language, then proceeded to obtain a master's degree in Human Resources Management at TIME University, Tunis, Tunisia and afterwards, for a Master of Business Administration degree at Jean Moulin University, Lyon, France.